dsilva2/cup-pong/README.md

 4. **Cleanup**:
    After the object finishes its flight (for example, when it hits the ground and stay still), it destroys itself after some time buffer to keep the scene clean.

-## Using it in your Project

-The Tennis Ball object is available as an [.lspkg file](./TennisBall_Importable.lspkg).
-You can easily drag and drop it into your project to easily get started.
-Or just start with the [**TennisBallBehavior.ts**](./Assets/Scripts/TennisBallBehavior.ts) script.

-## Support

-If you have any questions or need assistance, please don't hesitate to reach out.
-Our community is here to help, and you can connect with us and ask for support [here](https://www.reddit.com/r/Spectacles/).
-We look forward to hearing from you and are excited to assist you on your journey!

-## Contributing

-Feel free to provide improvements or suggestions or directly contributing via merge request.
-By sharing insights, you help everyone else build better Lenses.